sclaussen/fourfours/README.md

 advancedT  ~300,000,000,000      Unknown  4 44 444 4444 4.4 4.44 44.4 4.444 44.44 444.4 * / + - ^ ! sum sqrt square (applyToEvaluation=T)
 ```

-Note: The advanced solution was not fully executed because I estimated
+I interrupted the advanced rule set execution because:

+- For each number/infix/parenthesis combination the algorithm took 70
+  minutes to process around 100 million expression permutations.

+- There were a total of 3031 number/infix/parenthesis combinations,
-that it would take approximately 150 days of execution on my laptop to
+  thus, via extrapolation it would have taken nearly 150 days of
-complete.
+  compute time to generate and process nearly 300 billion expressions.